 ./domainreminder.sh

-The script runs through all your domains and creates an appointment each.
-Open Apple Calendar and you will see all the renewal dates conveniently arranged.
+The script runs through all your domains and creates an appointment for each one.
+Open Apple Calendar and you’ll see all the renewal dates clearly organised.

-The notes of each calendar appointment contain the cancellation command.
-You can also call it directly:
+The cancellation command is included in the notes for each calendar appointment.
+You can also enter it directly:

-This sends the termination via the TransIP API - no manual login required.
+This sends the cancellation via the TransIP API — no manual login is required.

 If you want to run the script automatically twice a year, add a cron job: